floralrainfall/sglthing/README.md

 ## Warning

+# This version of sglthing is instable!
+This is a testing fork for Windows porting.

 This engine and its deritative games may potentially have visuals that may trigger seizures for those with photosensitive epilepsy.
 Viewer discretion is advised.

 ## Requirements/Libraries